-The switch can be monitored via SNMP Simple Network Management Protocol (supports version V2c and V3 USM).
+The TLX320 can be monitored via SNMP Simple Network Management Protocol (supports version V2c and V3 USM).
 Please call our technical support staff at 1-203-647-8700 for downloadable MIB Management Information Base definition files.

-There are certain entries in the SNMP configuration file (/etc/snmp/snmpd.conf) that users may wish to modify:
+There are a few entries in the SNMP configuration file (/etc/snmp/snmpd.conf) that users may want to modify:

-syslocation Text to aid in locating the unit
+• syslocation Text to aid in locating the unit

-syscontact Name/ Phone/ Email address of a contact
+syscontact Name/Phone/email address of a contact

-trap2sink IP address/ Name of a system to receive SNMP traps
+trap2sink IP address/name of a system to receive SNMP traps